MatSim91/Milestone-Project-2-Memory-Game/README.md

 # Testing

-- All the links and  were tested thoroughly.
+- All the links, modal pop-ups and features  were tested thoroughly.

 - The website was tested in Google Chrome, Microsoft Edge, Mozilla Firefox, both on Windows and Mac OS.